I'm a provider

 There are a number of indications for chelation therapy that have received FDA approval and for which chelation therapy is considered standard of care treatment.
 These include:

-For the last 2 bullet points, most patients should be treated with other modalities.
+For the last two bullet points, most patients should be treated with other modalities.
 Digitalis toxicity is currently treated in most patients with Fab monoclonal antibodies.
 FDA removed the approval for NaEDTA as chelation therapy due to safety concerns and recommended that other chelators be used.
 This was the most common chelation agent used to treat digitalis toxicity and hypercalcemia.

-Table 1.
 Toxic or Normal Concentrations of Heavy Metals

 ª Hair analysis is useful to assess mercury exposure in epidemiologic studies.
 However, hair analysis in individual patients must be interpreted with consideration of the patient’s history, signs, and symptoms, and possible alternative explanations.
 Measurement of blood and urine mercury levels can exclude exogenous contamination; therefore, blood or urine mercury levels may be more robust measures of exposure in individual patients.